-Dead bald cypress trees already rim the Albemarle-Pamlico Peninsula, graying in the encroaching salty water that engulfed and killed them.
+Dead bald cypress trees already rim the AlbemarlePamlico Peninsula, greying in the encroaching salty water that engulfed and killed them.

 Much of the peninsula, which juts toward the northern Banks and is one the state's richest wildlife sanctuaries, could be underwater by century's end.

-Human habitats will be forced into momentous decisions - fortify or flee.

-A row of beach houses in the old resort town of Nags Head is collapsing into the surf now as the town plans a \$36 million project to pump fresh sand onto its eroding strand this spring.
-Down the coast, in North Topsail Beach, property owners are waffling on helping to pay for a \$10 million nourishment project.
+Human habitats will be forced into momentous decisions: fortify or flee.
+A row of beach houses in the old resort town of Nags Head is collapsing into the surf now as the town plans a \$36-million project to pump fresh sand onto its eroding strand this spring.

+Down the coast, in North Topsail Beach, property owners are waffling on helping to pay for a \$10-million nourishment project.

-As sand moves around, some beaches such as Sunset actually widen.
-But communities that control about a third of the state's 325 miles of beach face similar sink-or-swim decisions.
-The average cost of pumping sand onto eroding beaches is nearly \$1 million per mile, repeated about every five years as storms wash it away.
+As sand moves around, some beaches such as Sunset widen.

+But communities that control about one-third of the state's 535 km of beach face similar sink-or-swim decisions.

+The average cost of pumping sand onto eroding beaches is \$600,000 a kilometres repeated about every five years as storms wash it away.

-One coastal village repeatedly swamped by storms is barricading itself, Dutch-style, behind a 17-mile dike.
+One coastal village repeatedly swamped by storms is barricading itself, Dutch-style, behind a 27-km dike.
 State planners are preparing detailed maps of future high-water lines, groundwork for an eventual retreat inland of both people and buildings.

 "To me, it's the big planning problem for this century," said Scott Shuford, planning director in Onslow County, on the southern coast.

 "There's an element of urgency about it, but at the same time a recognition that it can't be solved easily."